berkes/web-wallet/docs/OID4VCI.md

 ### Credential data supplier

-The credential data supplier allows you to supply data during creation of the credential offer.
-This data is then stored in the session, and will be re-used once the credential is issued.
+The credential data supplier allows you to provide data during the creation of the credential offer.
+This data is then stored in the session and will be

+reused when the credential is issued.

-Sometimes you might not know the input data yet at this point, or you want to make sure that the wallet actually is able to get to the issuance stage of the process.
-That is why soon there will also be support using a web-hook, that is called during the issuance phase.
-The webhook will get most session data and then is expected to conform to the data supplier interface as well.
-Providing all the input data for the credential.
+Sometimes you may be unsure of the input data at this point, or you want to ensure that the wallet can reach the credential issuance stage

+of the process.
+This is why support for using a webhook, invoked during the issuance phase, will soon be available.
+The webhook will receive most

+session data and is expected to conform to the data supplier interface, providing all the input data for the credential.

 ### Resulting credential offer response